windfreedom/jekyll-now/_posts/2018-03-12-does-the-gorilla-game-generalize?-on-the-defensibility-of-deep-tech.md

 Much to my own embarassment, I only managed to get through about half of _Crossing the Chasm_ and none of the rest of his books, even though some of the best VCs of all time - most notably Bill Gurley and Andy Rachleff - highly recommend them.
 I wanted to rectify this.
 As Spring Break was fast approaching, I decided to start and finish _The Gorilla Game_.

-_The Gorilla Game_ does a great job of giving a high-level overview of the strategic dynamics that have defined the most successful venture capital investments of all time, from Microsoft to Cisco.
+_The Gorilla Game_ does a great job of giving a high-level overview of the strategic dynamics that have defined competition  and the marketplace battles of the pre-Internet technology industry, encapsulated in companies like Microsoft and Cisco.
 Whether you want to know about the role of networking effects, lock-in/switching costs, or standards in propelling the most successful companies to dominance, this book is a good starting point.

 But as someone who is growing more interested in so-called 'frontier technology' or 'deep-technology' investing, I read the book with one framing question: "Can the lessons of the Gorilla Game generalize?"
 That is, are the investing precepts discussed in the book useful for the next generation of pioneering companies?
+My goal with reading the book - as well as in writing this post - was to identify which trends from the last 40 years of venture investing are likely to persist as we take the leap of faith into a new cycle.

-The reason why this question matters is two fold:
+The reason why this goal matters is two fold:

 1. **The distribution of companies that Sand Hill Road funds is changing.** All the best investment firms, from deep-technology specialists like Lux Capital, to the stalwarts of the VC era, like Sequoia, to the newest entrants, like a16z, have started to make some investments outside the traditional consumer internet and enterprise software categories.
 I don't have hard data to back this up, but anecdotes support this assertion.
 For example, Bilal Zuberi, one of the preeminent 'deep-tech' investors discusses this phenomenon [here](https://medium.com/bz-notes/deeptech-frontiertech-is-finding-home-among-vcs-cdbf6baeb96a), and the general proclamation that we're at the [end of the current cycle](http://blog.eladgil.com/2016/07/end-of-cycle.html) of venture investing seems to have become the new norm.
 Thus, irrespective of what types of new investments the firms have turned to making (deep tech is composed of a heterogenous group of product categories), understanding which principles of successful venture investing translate to this new domain (and which ones don't) is a critical, if underdiscussed topic.
 2. **The competitive dynamics of successive computing and communications revolutions are not guaranteed to persist.** The Gorilla Game delves deep into a particular pattern of competition that seemed to persist amongst high-technology companies.
 I'll talk about this in more detail later, but in general, the type of competition that creates obscene growth rates, dominant firms in a particular product category, and the accompanying high-market capitalizations that have driven outlier returns for VCs are not guaranteed to occur in every new industry.
 For example, of the new companies formed in the industrial era, only a few (e.g. AT&T, RCA) brought to market products that exhibited similar competitive dynamics to modern high-technology firms.
 Venture-backed biotechnology and medical device companies have create a pharmacopeia of life-saving medical interventions over the last 30 years, but the competitive model (and the funding model) they employ is drastically different.
 And while everyone brings up this example, the clean-tech investing binge clearly demonstrated the dangers of expecting companies with drastically different economic profiles to exit at valuations similar to past venture investments in software and semiconductors.
 Basically, investing is driven by economic fundamentals and thus if the economic fundamentals of the future technology commercialization change, the funding model for that commercialization should change as well!
 Thus it's important to try to understand the competitive dynamics that will govern new product categories.